-The church has a growing children's and young people's ministry.
-The Church Elders and Trustees (hereafter, "the Leadership") takes seriously its responsibility to protect and safeguard the welfare of children and young people entrusted to the church's care.
+The church has a large children's and young people's ministry as well as other programs that support specific groups within the church and its community (see appendix 11).
+The Church Elders and Trustees (hereafter, "the Leadership") takes seriously its responsibility to protect and safeguard the welfare of children and young people and vulnerable adults entrusted to the church's care.